One repo. One runner. Zero infrastructure.

 steps:

-- skill: morning-brief # runs after parallel group
+- skill: priority-brief # runs after the parallel group

-consume: [token-movers, hacker-news-digest] # outputs injected as contextHow a chain executes
+consume: [token-movers, hn-digest] # outputs injected as contextHow a chain executes

 - 01